-Using theory and application, this course w explore an organizational approach to the management of ongoing operations.
+Using theory and application, this course will explore an organizational approach to the management of ongoing operations.
 Designed to develop logical thinking and give training in written and oral presentation of solutions to problems.
-This course integra the business of fields into a managerial concept of decision making, PRE: Anv 6 hours of the following ACT 2214, CSI 1303, MGT 2103, MGT 3403, MGT 3503, MGT 4123, MGT 4303, MKT 2103 (FA)
+This course integrates the business of fields into a managerial concept of decision making.
+PRE: Any 6 hours of the following ACT 2214, CSI 1303, MGT 2103, MGT 3403, MGT 3503, MGT 4123, MGT 4303, MKT 2103 (FA)